Ray of Light (song): Chart performance

-In the United Kingdom, "Ray of Light" debuted with 76,000 copies and peaked at number two on May 9, 1998, being held off from the number one spot by All Saints's "Under the Bridge / Lady Marmalade", which also debuted the same week with about 31,000 more copies than "Ray of Light.
+In the United Kingdom, "Ray of Light" debuted with 76,000 copies and peaked at number two on the UK Singles Chart on May 9, 1998, being held off from the number one spot by All Saints's "Under the Bridge / Lady Marmalade", which also debuted the same week with about 31,000 more copies than "Ray of Light.
 The British Phonographic Industry (BPI) certified it gold for sales and streams of 400,000 units.
 According to the Official Charts Company, "Ray of Light" has sold 275,000 copies in the region as of August 2008.
 The track debuted at its peak of number nine on the Eurochart Hot 100 Singles chart, for the issue dated May 16, 1998.
 In Belgium, "Ray of Light" was moderately successful in both territories, peaking at number 25 in Flanders and 33 in Wallonia.
 In the Netherlands, the song debuted at number 45 on the Dutch Top 40, and reached a peak of 22 on May 16, 1998, remaining there for three weeks.
 The song reached a peak of number two in Finland, where it remained for two weeks, before spending a total of five weeks on the chart.
 In Sweden, it reached number 14 and spent 10 weeks on the chart.
 On the Swiss Singles Chart, "Ray of Light" debuted at its peak of number 32 on the issue dated May 24, 1998.
 The song also reached number one in Spain on its debuting week.
 It stayed on the top spot for three weeks before descending the chart.